PatyRey/Adv-Legal-Ethics-Cyber/README.md

 # Adv-Legal-Ethics-Cyber

 **Study guide** <br>
-Effective CybersecurityUnderstanding and Using Standards and Best Practices
+Effective Cybersecurity Understanding and Using Standards and Best Practices